ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 ## Components of HCX
 {: #hcx-archi-overview-comp-hcx}

-The VMware HCX on {{site.data.keyword.cloud_notm}} service deploys four virtual appliances that are installed and configured on both the on-premises datacenter and the {{site.data.keyword.cloud_notm}} target.
+The VMware HCX service deploys four virtual appliances that are installed and configured on both the on-premises datacenter and the {{site.data.keyword.cloud_notm}} target.
 This section describes each of the four required virtual appliances.
 Optionally, edge devices might be required depending upon the implementation design.

 ### HCX Manager
 {: #hcx-archi-overview-hcx-man}